Pelicaria vermis

-Pelicaria vermis, known as the small ostrich foot shell or takai in Māori, is a species of sea snail, a marine gastropod mollusc in the family Struthiolariidae.
+Pelicaria vermis, known as the small ostrich foot shell, or as takai in Māori, is a species of sea snail, a marine gastropod mollusc in the family Struthiolariidae.
 It is the only extant species in the genus.

-Distribution & Habitat
+Distribution and habitat

 This species is endemic to the North Island of New Zealand, where it lives just beneath the surface on tidal flats and off sandy beaches, occasionally to depths of 90m.